AnjaliJariwala19/React-Tutorials/Readme.md

 NOTE: When you clone folders from GitHub don't forget to install node modules for them to run using 'npm install'.

+React is a library and not a framework.

+A library is a collection of pre-written code modules, functions, and classes that a developer can use within their application to perform specific tasks.

+A framework, on the other hand, provides a pre-designed structure or architecture for building applications.
+It's like a blueprint or scaffolding for your application.

 Some topics only for understanding not for application(Interview POV).
 They are :-